Bicycling for Transportation at UofL

 Lock your bike with a U-lock!
 Bikes are a common target for theft at UofL, so be sure to lock your ride up securely.

 1. Use a sturdy U-lock rather than a cable or chain which is easier to cut.
+If you don't have one, SGA now offers free bike lock rentals for students!

 2. Always lock your bike frame to the rack and, if possible, lock the wheels as well.